Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 - Medium severity:
   - External API keys (Perplexity/Jblanked) are expected via env; missing keys will limit news analysis.
 Behavior unchanged.
   - News analyzer uses simple keyword extraction to derive effect; this is heuristic, as before.
+  - Email rate limiting now counts only successfully delivered alert sends toward the 5/hour cap.
+Attempts skipped by cooldown/value-similarity do not consume quota.
+Digest emails are sent at most once per 60 minutes when overflow occurs.

 - Low severity:
   - Logging is console-based; consider structured logging for production observability.